Everyone who works for Pilot Projects is both ardently idealistic and intensely pragmatic, and that blend is what holds

-Vicente Escriva - Corporate Social Responsibility - Vicente returned from the Peace Corps in Kazakhstan to do graduate work in Urban Policy Analysis.
+Vicente Escriva - Social Responsibility Advisor - he returned from the Peace Corps in Kazakhstan to do graduate work in Urban Policy Analysis.
 He has worked on numerous organizational development projects, primarily focusing on AIDS prevention and youth empowerment.
-He has a M.Sc. in Urban Policy Analysis from Milano, The New School and a B.A. in Economics from SUNY Purchase.
+He has a Master's in Urban Policy Analysis from Milano, The New School and a Bachelor's in Economics from SUNY Purchase.

 Liz Burow - Creative Advisor - blurs the line between indoors and outdoors, hardscape and softscape, in both her art and architectural work.
-She has a studio practice in Brooklyn, teaches at the Parsons School of Design, and has experience working on large cultural projects, theater set design, interiors, branding, and graphic design.
-Liz is currently Director of Discovery at HLW.
+She has a studio practice in Brooklyn and teaches at the Parsons School of Design.